 - Drain and rinse under cold water until the noodles are cooled and the starchy exterior has been rinsed off.

 - Combine the noodles with the spiarlized zucchini, carrot and cucumber.
 Add in the chopped herbs and toss to combine.

-- In a glass jar mix together the lime juice, tamari and honey.
+- In a glass jar mix together the lime juice, tamari, and maple syrup.